 Merging branches in Git is useful for combining changes from one branch into another, and for preserving history.

+In this example, we’re going to merge a Git branch with master.
 Let’s say you have a master branch with changes.
 You then branch off into a feature branch and make additional changes.

 To merge the feature branch, you will want to first checkout your master branch with